devsecopsbiz/cookbook/README.md

 <a name="Business"></a>
 # Lab: Azure DevOps Business

-This workshop will guide you through the process of creating and configuring a set of specialized dashboards, each with a diferent scope that can be used by distinct team members and stakeholders.
+This workshop will guide you through the process of creating and configuring a set of specialized dashboards, each with a different scope that can be used by distinct team members and stakeholders.

 ## Azure Cost Insights